davidstosik/davidstosik.github.io/src/_posts/2024-10-21-deploying-writebook-with-kamal2.md

 Our Writebook instance now does not depend on Resque or Redis anymore, so we're able to do some clean up!

 1. Kamal finds its source of truth in the deploy configuration file.
-Before we remove the Redis accessory from that file, we need to detroy it on the server:
+Before we remove the Redis accessory from that file, we need to destroy it on the server:
     ```sh-session
     kamal accessory remove redis
     ```